Breath-holding in babies and children

 Causes of breath-holding

-Breath-holding is usually triggered by a sudden shock or pain, or strong emotions like fear, upset or anger.
+It's usually triggered by a sudden shock or pain, or strong emotions like fear, upset or anger.

 There are 2 types of breath-holding: